-In the younger age groups Emily McGill made her indoor debut grabbing a nice PB in a time of 3 mins 2.02 s just pipping team mate Talia Wynter on the line who finished in 3 mins 2.04s.
+In the younger age groups Emily McGill made her indoor debut grabbing a nice PB in a time of 3 mins 2.02 s.

 But it was the 200m that claimed the day with five podium placings being secured.
-Youngsters Olivia Gillon and Talia Wynter qualified through their heats to the U13 Girls final where they then took Essex Silver and Bronze respectively with Olivia claiming Eastern Counties Bronze medal too.
+Youngster Olivia Gillon qualified through to the U13 Girls final where she then took Essex Silver and an Eastern Counties Bronze medal too.
 U17 Katy Rice overcame nerves to step up and take her place alongside the best in the county and finished in 5th place.
 In the U20 women’s race Rebecca Jeggo won her heat in comfort in a time of 25.94s with Caitlin O’Reilly taking 3rd as well as a qualifying place in the final in a new indoor PB time of 26.39s.
 A long four hour wait ensued before both girls were able to take their place back on the track, however in warm up O’Reilly felt she was unable to compete with a slight pull to her groin and sensibly stood down.
 Jeggo showed a return to good form, running a very positive race from the front to finish in gold medal position and a time that broke her own Championship Best performance set at last years meet.
 Her time of 24.93s also breaks her own club record and puts her in the top ten in the country for her age group.

 In the U20 men’s 200m, Callum McKay qualified through the first heat in 2rd place in 23.51s and was followed in the next heat by Charlie Dobson who easily secured his place in the final with a run of 22.4s.
 The final saw the two go head to head but Dobson’s dominance in this event saw him outclass the field, winning in a time of 21.40s, one tenth outside his indoor PB he set last week in Vienna, but it was good enough to claim a seven year old Championship Best Performance and another Club record.
 McKay claimed his fastest time of the year so far and with it a deserved bronze medal in a time of 23.20s.